-In this heart-warming modern comedy a colourful group of defiant and energetic ‘baby boomers’ show that retirement is only the beginning.
+In this heart-warming modern comedy, a colourful group of defiant and energetic ‘baby boomers’ show that retirement is only the beginning.

-The moving and inspirational story behind Finding Your Feet was born from real life.
+The moving and inspirational story behind Finding Your Feet was born in real life.
 Screenwriters and producers Nick Moorcroft and Meg Leonard were inspired by a theatre group in the UK to create a fictional story set around a seniors’ dance class.

 Moorcroft and Leonard sent their idea to producing partners John Sachs and Andrew Berg, who immediately saw its potential.
 “The writers had the great idea of setting their story and their characters within this environment,” notes Sachs.
 “I totally got it and I said, ‘Let’s do it.’”

-Given the pan-generational popularity of shows like Strictly Come Dancing, the producers could see that the story would not only strike a chord with the grey-pound generation, but had the potential to reach out across all ages.
+Given the pan-generational popularity of shows like Strictly Come Dancing, the producers could see that the story would not only strike a chord with the grey-pound generation but had the potential to reach out across all ages.
 “It felt in the same vein as something like [The Best Exotic] Marigold Hotel,” says Berg.

 Fellow producer Charlotte Walls agrees.
 “The story has a fantastic message for us all,” she says.
 “Its primary focus is on people of a certain age but its reach is far beyond that.
 It is about giving life a second chance and I think that message will chime with all audiences.”